williamblake333/ore-gpu/README.md

 nvcc linux.cu -o linux
 ```

-Take the path to the executsble that was just created and replace the PATH_TO_EXE with the path to the .exe in the mine.rs.
+3. Take the path to the executable that was just created (windows.exe or 'linux') and replace the PATH_TO_EXE with the path to the .exe in "/src/mine.rs".

-Once you have Rust installed, you can build the Ore CLI by running the following command:
+4. Once you have Rust installed, you can build the Ore CLI by running the following command:

 ```sh
 cargo build --release